 Even though the vehicles seemed huge (standing at 11 feet tall and 33 feet long), they could only fit three people including the driver.

-The sides of the vehicle had two electrically-operated 4.9-by 1.5- metre doors that opened up to reveal a display inside.
-When the doors were folded up, a 4.9 metre long light bar comprised of 36 fluorescent tubes was raised from the roof and powered by a portable generator.
+The sides of the vehicle had two electrically-operated 4.9-by 1.5- meter doors that opened up to reveal a display inside.
+When the doors were folded up, a 4.9 meter long light bar comprised of 36 fluorescent tubes was raised from the roof and powered by a portable generator.
 Each vehicle was also equipped with a powerful PA system.

-The Futurliner #10 on display at the National Automotive and Truck Museum was built in 1953 and when GM discontined the Parage of Progess in 1956, it was purchased by the Goebel Brewing Company, headquartered in Detroit.
-The vehicle was renamed the “Goebel Land Cruiser” and it toured around Michigan with displays explaining the manufacturing process of brewing.
+The Futurliner #10 on display at the National Automotive and Truck Museum was built in 1953, and when GM discontinued the Parage of Progress in 1956, it was purchased by the Goebel Brewing Company, headquartered in Detroit.
+The vehicle was renamed the “Goebel Land Cruiser,” and it toured around Michigan with displays explaining the manufacturing process of brewing.

-Fast forward to 1999 and group of volunteers up in Michigan began restoring the rusty Futurliner and in 2006, the Futurliner #10 was restored back to its original state.
+Fast forward to 1999 and a group of volunteers up in Michigan began restoring the rusty Futurliner, and in 2006, the Futurliner #10 was restored to its original state.

 The most well-known Futurliner was sold in 2006, for $4,000,000 which is a hefty price tag.
-Even though it’s a very expensive vehicle it is considered a priceless piece of American automotive history.
+Even though it’s a costly vehicle, it is considered a priceless piece of American automotive history.

-To see the Futurliner #10 at the National Automotive and Truck Museum in Auburn, Indiana, plan your trip and visit our website!
+To see the Futurliner #10 at the National Automotive and Truck Museum in Auburn, Indiana, visit our website and plan your trip!